data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **James:**

 Yeah, sure!
 I just also first off wanted to say, thanks everyone for attending and like bearing - bearing with us, with the technical difficulties - really appreciate that.
 Real quick - I'm just - yeah so if you have - if you have questions please post in the Q&A section while the Coiled cluster's spinning up.
-Theodore posted, "In the last - largest example of grid search, how much performance gain did we get from using das and not just `n_jobs`?"
+Theodore posted, "In the last - largest example of grid search, how much performance gain did we get from using Dask and not just `n_jobs`?"

 **Hugo:**

-That's a great question and we actually didn't see... (scrolling up) let's see... so it took 80 seconds ah let me get this they're actually not comparable um because i did the grid search over a different set of hyper parameters i did it over a larger set of hyper parameters um right so when i did um end jobs i did it there were only um it was a two by two grid of hyper parameters whereas when i did it um with with dusk it was a one two three four five six six by three so let's just reason about that um this one was eighteen six by three is eighteen which took eighty seconds um and this one was two by two uh so it was four and it took
+That's a great question and we actually didn't see... (scrolling up) let's see... so it took 80 seconds...
+Ah!
+Let me get this (scrolling up) - they're actually not comparable because I did the grid search over a different set of hyperparameters - I did it over a larger set of hyperparameters, right?
+So when I did `n_jobs` I did it - there were only - it was a two by two grid of hyperparameters; whereas,  when I did it with - with Dask, it was a one, two, three, four, five, six - six by three.
+So let's just reason about that.
+This one was eighteen - six by three is eighteen - which took eighty seconds, and this one was two by two - so it was four - and it took 26 seconds.
+So, a minor gain I think, with this hyperparameter search; if you multiply that by - by four you'll - well 4.2, 4.5 you'll need; that would have taken maybe two minutes or something - something like that so we saw some increase in efficiency, not a great deal but James maybe you can say more to this...
+Part of the reason for that, is that we're doing it on kind of a very small example so we won't necessarily see the gains in efficiency with a data set this size and with a small hyperparameter suite like this, is that right?

-26 seconds um
+**James:**

-so a minor gain i think with this hyper parameter search if you multiply that by by four you'll well 4.2 4.5 you'll need that would have taken maybe two minutes or something something like that so we saw some increase in efficiency not a great deal but um james maybe you can say more to this part of the reason for that is that we're doing it on kind of a very small example so we won't necessarily see the gains in efficiency with a data set this size and with um a small hyper parameter suite like this is that right yeah yeah and um yeah exactly and i guess also this is more of an uh kind of an illustrative point here i guess uh so you're just using uh
+Yeah!
+Yeah and um yeah exactly and i guess also this is more of an uh kind of an illustrative point here i guess uh so you're just using uh